Nitrolaunch/nitrolaunch/docs/configuring.md

 All fields are optional unless stated otherwise.

 - `type` (Required): The type of the instance, either `"client"` or `"server"`.
-- `from`: A [profile](#profiles) or multiple profiles to derive configuration from.
-The config from each profile will be applied in order, and then the config for this instance will be applied last.
+- `from`: A [template](#templates) or multiple templates to derive configuration from.
+The config from each template will be applied in order, and then the config for this instance will be applied last.
 - `version`: The Minecraft version of the instance.
 Can use `"latest"` or `"latest_snapshot"` as special identifiers to get the latest version.
-This is technically a required field, but can be derived from a profile instead.
+This is technically a required field, but can be derived from a template instead.
 - `name`: A custom display name for this instance.
 Has no rules and does not have to be unique.
 - `icon`: A path to an icon file for this instance.
 Should be square and in a common format like PNG or JPEG.
 - `loader`: The loader for the instance.
 Check [the loader list](loaders.md) for which ones are available.
 This string can also be formatted as `loader@version` to request a specific version pattern of the loader.